-Cameroon is a party to the World Intellectual Property Organization Convention, the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, the Patent Cooperation Treaty and the Singapore Treaty on the Law of Trademarks.
-IPR enforcement is problematic due to corruption within enforcement agencies, the lack of resources dedicated to IPR enforcement and a general lack of awareness of IPRs.
-A few companies have complained of piracy but have found little practical legal recourse to enforce their IPR.
-Cameroonian artists' organizations have publicly complained about lax enforcement of copyright and related rights and have generated substantial public discussion on the importance of protecting IPR through vocal campaigns highlighting the damaging effect of widespread music piracy.
+Cameroon is a party to the World Intellectual Property Organization Convention, the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, and the Patent Cooperation Treaty.
+IPR enforcement faces challenges due to corruption within enforcement agencies, the lack of resources dedicated to IPR enforcement and a general lack of awareness of IPR.
+A few companies have complained of piracy but struggle to find practical legal recourse to enforce their rights.
+Cameroonian artists' organizations have publicly criticized the lax enforcement of copyright and related rights and have generated substantial public discussion on the importance of protecting IPR through vocal campaigns highlighting the damaging effect of widespread music piracy.
+The U.S. Government sponsored participation by a number of Cameroonian officials in U.S.-based intellectual property rights training in 2008.